 The focus of the HASPI curriculum has been to develop health pathway programs by incorporating healthcare and medical concepts into required core courses, such as Science and English.
 Through collaboration with education and industry partners, HASPI has developed labs, activities, and modules for courses in Biology, Chemistry, Anatomy & Physiology, English, and Math as well as middle school Earth, Life, and Physical Sciences.

 All curriculum content has been written to reflect the Common Core State Standards (CCSS) and the Next Generation Science Standards (NGSS).
-The resources are free for use by educators and available on the website Curriculum Resources page.
-In 2011, it was suggested that HASPI put together “kits” of supplies for the labs that are produced to make it as easy as possible for teachers to implement the materials.
-Since that time, more than 850 kits have been produced by our small, dedicated team.
-While we no longer have grant funding to provide kits for free, we are still able to produce a limited number of kits for purchase.
-Visit the HASPI Store for more information and to see what we currently have available.
+The curriculum resources are free for use by educators and available on the HASPI Curriculum page.
+In 2011, educators requested that HASPI assemble "lab kits," making supplies convenient and accessible for teachers to implement the HASPI lab curriculum.
+Since that time, thousands of kits have been produced by our small, dedicated team.
+While we no longer have grant funding to provide kits for free, the HASPI Store will provide lab kit bundles, individual lab kits, and customized lab kits for purchase that will support the implementation of the Medical Biology, Medical Chemistry, Medical Anatomy & Physiology, Vaccination and Immunity, and middle school Earth, Life, and Physical Science curriculum.